 How many times a day do I need to express?

 If you're building up a milk supply because your baby is unable to breastfeed directly, you'll need to express at least eight times in 24 hours, including at least once in the night.
 The more often you express the more milk you will produce.
+It is best to double pump.
 Frequent, shorter sessions, no more than 20 minutes, seem more effective than longer less frequent ones.
 If you don't express as often as this, then your body starts to produce less and over time, your milk supply will dwindle.

 If you are pumping to collect your milk, and are also breastfeeding, then you can express whenever is convenient for you to do so, even during a feed.
 Some mums find it useful to express straight after a feed, you will find the right time that suits.